Book Clubs: A Gathering of Community Members

-Many coffee shops have very quiet, introspective, and stay awhile vibe so they are another perfect place to have a book club.
+Many coffee shops have a very quiet, introspective, stay awhile vibe so they are another perfect place to have a book club.
 Many coffee shops have a public bulletin board where they encourage postings of community gatherings.
-This is a place where information of the book club could be posted.
+This is a place where information about the book club could be posted.
 More likely than not, they won’t mind having a group meet at their location because they will be making money when members buy coffee and baked goods.

 Some coffee shops encourage volunteerism by their workers so a barista may volunteer to run the group.
 It would probably be best to ask the manager first about hosting the book club.
 If they don’t support it, you could advertise that you will meet there and then find another location for the discussion.

-YOUTH BOOK CLUB
+YOUTH BOOK CLUBS

-Youths that are excited about reading should be supported in their passion.
+Youth that is excited about reading should be supported in their passion.
 Any way to support or host a youth book club should be encouraged.
 Notices can go out through schools.
 Notices can be posted in libraries.
 During the summer, book clubs can be offered through community camps.
 Some communities require community service hours for high school students so book club leader would be a perfect job for a high school student who loves reading and working with children.